51 % Attack

 In blockchain the term white paper refers to an informational document written with the purpose to persuade people to support a service, idea or product.
 White papers explain the purpose and technology of blockchain.

-A list with permitted and trusted applications, users, devices, etc.
+A process through which a customer can approve and create a list with permitted and trusted applications, users, devices, addresses, etc.

 Represents the transaction signatures in SegWit.